SreeramaYeshwanthGowd/dqx-sample-profiling/README.md

 - removes unused language folders
 - renames the language folders to the names supplied by the user
-- keeps only the workflows required for the generated repository type
 - optionally includes a ready-to-use `databricks.yml`

-## What the Template Generates

-The template gives users a ready repository with:

-- a top-level `Makefile` for setup, build, test, CI, and optional Databricks commands
-- Python project scaffolding when Python or Hybrid is selected
-- Scala project scaffolding when Scala or Hybrid is selected
-- GitHub Actions PR workflows
-- a reusable GitHub composite action for Databricks-oriented build and deploy scenarios
-- optional Databricks Asset Bundle configuration

-This template is meant to reduce manual setup and establish a consistent engineering baseline across repositories.

 ## Typical Generated Structure